CamilaJaviera91/CamilaJaviera91/README.md

 # 💫 About Me:

 I'm a passionate **Data Engineer & Analyst** with a background in **Business Informatics Engineering**.
-I love turning data into meaningful insights and building efficient data pipelines to power data-driven decisions.
+I love transforming raw data into meaningful insights and designing efficient pipelines that drive data-informed decisions.

 ---